March 13, 2019

 It’s safe to say that no one likes mosquitoes.
 They seem to serve no purpose rather than to irritate and drive us to distraction on summer evenings when we’d simply like to enjoy a relaxing time outside.
 But are there more reasons we shouldn't want mosquitoes around?

 Here’s why you can’t allow mosquitoes in your yard this summer:

 Since we’ve already touched on the annoyance factor, let’s start there.
 Mosquitoes can ruin your time outdoors like nothing else.
 One minute everything is great, and the next you’re being attacked by a swarm of hungry pests.
 They buzz in your ears, tickle your skin, and leave you covered in red, itchy welts.

-Although itchy bites are enough to make you want to rid the world of mosquitoes forever, lately there are more pressing concerns when it comes to mosquitoes.
-World-wide they are the deadliest animals alive and, in the United States, they cause a fair amount of illness and death, as well.
+Although itchy bites are enough to make you want to rid your Greenville yard of mosquitoes forever, lately there are more pressing concerns when it comes to mosquitoes.
+Worldwide they are the deadliest animals alive and, in the United States, they cause a fair amount of illness and death, as well.
 Mosquitoes are carriers of more and more diseases every year.
 With each bite you receive, there’s a chance that it’ll be from an infected mosquito that can transmit disease to you.
 While some mosquito-borne illnesses may only make you mildly sick, others are quite dangerous.
 Some can lead to life-long problems, and even death.

 Some of the illnesses mosquitoes transmit in the United States include:

 - West Nile Virus

 - Zika Virus

 How to Prevent Mosquitoes from Getting into Your Yard This Summer